ading2210/shimboot/README.md

 # Chrome OS RMA Shim Bootloader

-This is a set of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux disto.
+This is a set of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.

 ## About:
-Chrome OS RMA shims are disk images which are bootable from Chromebooks, and they'll work even if the device is enterprise enrolled.
-Unfortunately for Google, there exists a security flaw where the root filesystem of the RMA shim is not verfied.
+Chrome OS RMA shims are disk images which are bootable from Chromebooks which are designed to run a variety of diagnostic utilities, and they'll work even if the device is enterprise enrolled.
+Unfortunately for Google, there exists a [security flaw](https://sh1mmer.me/) where the root filesystem of the RMA shim is not verified.
 This lets us replace the rootfs with anything we want, including a full Linux distribution.

 Simply replacing the shim's rootfs doesn't work, as it boots in an environment friendly to the RMA shim, not regular Linux distros.
-To get around this, a seperate bootloader is required to transition from the shim environment to the main rootfs.
+To get around this, a separate bootloader is required to transition from the shim environment to the main rootfs.
 This bootloader then does `pivot_root` to enter the rootfs, where it then starts the init system.

 Another problem is encountered at this stage: the Chrome OS kernel will complain about systemd's mounts, and the boot process will hang.
-A simple workaroudn is to [apply a patch](https://github.com/ading2210/chromeos-systemd) to systemd, and then it can be recompiled and hosted at a [repo somewhere](https://shimboot.ading.dev/debian/).
+A simple workaround is to [apply a patch](https://github.com/ading2210/chromeos-systemd) to systemd, and then it can be recompiled and hosted at a [repo somewhere](https://shimboot.ading.dev/debian/).

 After copying all the firmware from the recovery image and shim to the rootfs, we're able to boot to a mostly working XFCE desktop.